Donate

 Use our Benefits Calculator to see what benefits you might be able to get.

 The government is starting to move people off tax credits and onto Universal Credit, even if nothing changes.
 You will get a letter telling you your old benefits are ending and you need to claim Universal Credit.
 If you've received this letter, read our guide Universal Credit Migration Notice to find out about your next steps.
-By March 2025, the government wants to have moved everyone over to Universal Credit.
+Tax credits will end on 5 April 2025 and there will be no more payments made.

 If you would be better off on Universal Credit, you can move over anytime.

-You can check if you'd be better off using the benefit calculator
+You can check if you'd be better off, using the Turn2us Benefits Calculator

 Can I get Working Tax Credit?

-You can only get Working Tax Credit if you are getting tax credits (Working Tax Credit or Child Tax Credit) at present.
+You can only get Working Tax Credit if you are already getting Child Tax Credit.
+You may become eligible for Working Tax Credit if you start working enough hours.

 In addition: